 In the first-ever Intercontinental Cup, Real Madrid traveled to Uruguay to play against Penarol in July, the team from South America recognized as that continent's champion to engross the whole footballing world under a world title.
 Real merely looked to safeguard their chances at the Bernabéu and left with a 0-0 score.
 In the return match in the late summer, in September, Real Madrid players offered their admirers the chance to witness, once more, their smash-hit side attain a stratospheric elevation in the world as the finest club side in history.
 Over one-hundred thousand fans showed up at the Bernabeu Stadium and Puskás, appeared to have a righteous good time of it, initially being the one who orchestrated affairs in scoring two goals and making two more, one in the second minute and the eight to carve out a 5-0 lead ten minutes before the close.

 The emphatic 5-1 victory in the inaugural title match testified to the remarkably distinguished team of which Puskás was a part and came at the precise moment when they are playing their best football.
-Bewitched to fresh praises, the press declared them the " best in the world ".
+Fresh praises by the press declared them the " best in the world ".
 The team asparkle with world victories, Real Madrid was on top of the world after five straight European Cup trophies and appeared to wear and shine forever.
 People said that Real Madrid of 1960 was the greatest team of them all and speak in praise about the omnipotent players at Real Madrid.
 They were "champions of the world".
-A smile levels across the face of old Puskás Ocsi the Impeccable who looks from sole to crown as imperious as ever.
+1959-1960 Real Madrid had arrived to an extraordinary position in world football history as the highest scoring championship franchise in an international season.
+A smile levels across the face of old Puskás Öcsi the Impeccable who looks from sole to crown as imperious as ever.

 This major affirmation brings Puskás fuller being.
 Puskás was not a miracle, he was fulfillment at the apogee who was popular as never before.
 His lore at Honvéd, Hungary and Real Madrid were astonishing.
-Three times more the fond player would help lead Real Madrid to the European Cup title match in 1962, 1964, and 1966; and Puskás emerged as the only player who has been at the very heart of football history in the making, not once, not twice but three times ("The Match of the Century", the 1954 World Cup Final , and the 1960 European Cup Final).
-For Puskás, in his 23-years' pursuit of footballing pleasure, his donnée glory-bound, the goalscoring supreme of 1958-1966 Spain, had finally the superb merit of being the only player who had now produce three foundational masterpieces in football that took place with a glow that nothing else can give, and who facilitated the formation of the European Cup championship with Honvéd in 1954 as we shall see in the next chapter.
+Three times more the fond player would help lead Real Madrid to the European Cup title match in 1962, 1964, and 1966; and Puskás emerged as the only player who has been at the very heart of football history in the making, not once, not twice but three times ("The Match of the Century", the 1954 World Cup Final, and the 1960 European Cup Final).
+For Puskás, in his 22-years' pursuit of footballing pleasure, the goalscoring supreme of 1958-1966 Spain, had finally the superb merit of being the only player who had now produce three foundational tour de force matches in football that took place with a glow that nothing else can give, and who facilitated the formation of the European Cup championship with Honvéd in 1954 as we shall see in the next chapter.